-- Compensating by holding reading material farther away from your face to see text more clearly
+Lacking consistency in vision and compensating by holding reading material farther away or squinting to see text or close-up work more clearly

 An eye doctor can diagnose presbyopia by conducting an eye exam.
 They’ll test your visual acuity, see how your eyes refract light, and complete a refraction test to determine your eye prescription.

-Even if aren’t experiencing any of the common symptoms listed above, it’s still a good idea to get regular eye exams.
-That way, your doctor can track the development of any visual problems or eye conditions from their early stages.
+Even if you aren’t experiencing any of the common symptoms listed above, it’s still a good idea to get regular eye exams.
+That way, your doctor can track the development of any vision problems or eye conditions from their early stages.

-When presbyopia sets in, you’ll have multiple treatment options that will help you see close-up text and objects more clearly.
+When presbyopia sets in, multiple treatment options are available to help you see close-up text and objects more clearly.